Skip to main content

 About

-Tracking policy, research, industry, labour-market, infrastructure, and public-interest developments across Canada from public sources and curated reference datasets.
+Tracking government decisions, new research, companies, jobs, infrastructure, and public-interest AI stories across Canada from public sources and reviewed reference datasets.

 Project coverage